lucav76/Fibry/README.md

 Fibry
 ===

-Fibry is an experimental Actor System built to be simple and flexible.
+Fibry is an Actor System built to be simple and flexible.
 Hopefully, it will also be fun to use.
-Fibry is the **first Java Actor System using fibers (now called **Virtual Threads**) from [Project Loom](https://openjdk.java.net/projects/loom/)**, however it also works with threads using any OpenJDK.

-Project Loom is an OpenJDK project that is expected to bring fibers (green threads) and continuations (co-routines) to Java.
-Fibry 1.X works with any version of Java starting from Java 8, while Fibry 2.X is targeting **Java 11**, but in both cases, you will need to use Loom if you want to leverage the power of fibers.
+Fibry is the **first Java Actor System designed to use Virtual Threads**, since 2019, when they were only available from *Project Loom* and were called Fibers (and hence the project name).
+Commercial support, provided by DGTZ AS, is available for each version of Fibry and Java (starting from JDK 8).
+Please reach out to me here or on LinkedIn to discuss it.

+Fibry **3.X** requires **JDK 21+**, and it is the recommended version, as JDK 21 finally merged virtual threads / fibers into the mainline, so you no longer need a build of Loom to use them.
+Fibry **2.X** requires **JDK 11+**, and you need Loom to get access to virtual threads Fibry **1.X** works **JDK 8+**, and you need Loom to get access to virtual threads Fibry 2.X is supported, and changes are available in the **jdk11** branch.
 Fibry 1.X is supported, and changes are available in the **jdk8** branch.
 Fibry aims to replicate some of the features of the Erlang Actor System in Java.
-Fibry allows you to send code to be executed in the thread/fiber of an actor, a mechanism similar to the one used in Chromium.
+Fibry allows you to send code to be executed in the thread/fiber of an actor, a mechanism similar to the one used in Chromium and to Java Executors.

-The current line of development is meant to make Fibry useful on the creation of IoT products and video games supporting *online multi-players* functionalities.
+The original line of development was meant to make Fibry useful on the creation of IoT products and video games supporting *online multi-players* functionalities and chats.
+However, Fibry proved useful on Big Data projects, helping to move terabytes of data and making scheduled tasks more resilient, thanks to its **Auto Healing** functionality.
+Its **generators** functionality makes easier to squeeze some performance on special tasks, like buckets traversal.

 Simplicity first, flexibility second
 ===
 *Fibry* has been designed to be simple yet flexible, **easy to add to an existing project**:
-- **Fibry has no dependencies**, so no conflicts, no surprises and just a tiny jar available in the Maven Central repository
+- **Fibry has no dependencies**, so no conflicts, no security issues on the dependencies and no surprises, just a tiny jar available in the Maven Central repository
 - Your actors can and should use **synchronous logic**
-- You can use both **fibers** (if you run on Loom) and **threads**
+- You can use both **virtual threads** (if you run on JDK 21+ or on Loom) and **native threads**
 - There is a series of Stereotypes to handle common scenarios
 - Your actors don't need to extend any particular class, they can just implement **Consumer** or **Function**
 - Your actors have anyway the option to extend **CustomActor** and **CustomActorWithResult**, if this suits you best